userxy79/samba-copy-tool-windows/README.md

 This will launch the graphical interface and allow you to upload or download files via SMB.

-### 🛠️ Build Your Own .exe in Powershell (Optional)
+### 🛠️ Build Your Own .exe in PowerShell (Optional)
 If you don't trust precompiled binaries (and you shouldn't blindly trust any), you can build your own .exe from the source script using PS2EXE.

 ### 🔧 Step-by-step:
 Make sure you have PowerShell 5.1 or later

-Install the PS2EXE module in Powershell (if not already installed):
+Install the PS2EXE module in PowerShell (if not already installed):

 <pre>
 Install-Module -Name ps2exe -Scope CurrentUser -Force